-ANOTHER two Abu Sayyaf bandits have surrendered as the government sustained its focused military operation against the bandits in the province of Sulu, officials said Saturday, September 26, 2020.
+TWO Abu Sayyaf bandits have surrendered to government authorities amid the continuous focused military operations against them in the province of Sulu, the military reported.

 Brigadier General William Gonzales, Joint Task Force Sulu commander, identified the Abu Sayyaf surrenderers as Ahadin Hussein and Morasil Mujahirin.

 Gonzales said the two Abu Sayyaf bandits voluntarily surrendered Friday, September 11, through the efforts of the Army’s Special Forces Battalion and 15th Civil-Military Operations Battalion.

 Presently, Gonzales said the two are undergoing profiling at the 1102nd Infantry Brigade before integrating them back to the community.

 The military continues its focused military operation against the Abu Sayyaf bandits, who are still holding captive five Indonesian fishermen who work for a Malaysian-owned fishing firm.